Paniri: Geology

 Since the Jurassic, the Nazca Plate has been subducting beneath the western margin of South America.
 This subduction process is responsible for the volcanism in the Central Volcanic Zone of the Andes, one of four volcanic arcs in the Andes.

 The volcano is mainly of Pleistocene age, but well preserved surface features indicate it may be still active.
 Other parts of the volcano have been subject to glacial erosion and hydrothermal alteration, and evaporite deposits have formed on its feet.

 The basement that Paniri is constructed on consists of both Oligocene-Miocene sediments of the San Pedro formation and ignimbrites of Miocene age which are formed by rhyodacitic and rhyolitic material.
 Atop this basement Paniri developed together with other volcanoes such as Cerro Chao in a linear volcanic chain, the San Pedro-Linzor complex which is formed by lava flows and pyroclastic flows and whose existence may be due to a tectonic lineament.
+The chain is made up by San Pedro, San Pablo, Paniri, Cerro Chao, Cerro de Leon, Toconce and Linzor.